sysbot/chef-rancid-git/README.md

 ```
 Note that by default, it will only install RANCID.
 You still need to configure
 rancid.conf, .cloginrc and /etc/aliases to make rancid fully functional.

+#### rancid-git::secrets
+Will generate a new SSH key to be used to deploy to the routers/switches.
+It
+also has the code to retreive secrets from data bag items encrypted with chef-vault.

 Contributing
 ------------